bjmmtin/Pokemon-analysist/README.md

 - Search functionality to filter Pokémon by name.
 - Toggle between showing counts and percentages.
 - Responsive design using Tailwind CSS.
-- Add unit tests for the data transformation logic
+- Includes unit tests for the data transformation logic.